Language-Research-Technology/ldaca-website/content/about/technologies.md

 <br>

-LDaCA is basing its data storage on the two technologies described below.
+LDaCA is basing its data storage on [Research Object Crates](#research-object-crates-ro-cratehttpswwwresearchobjectorgro-crate) and the [Oxford Common File Layout](#oxford-common-file-layout-ocflhttpsocflio), which are described below.
 The overall approach is informed by the [Arkisto](https://arkisto-platform.github.io/) platform, taking the view that research data has interest and value that extends beyond funding cycles and its long-term preservation and accessibility must continue to be managed.
 [This presentation](https://ptsefton.com/2022/02/18/hass_rdc_tech_advisory/index.html) gives further details of the technical architecture.

 <br>